crcn/cupboard/README.md

 - All projects accessible via the `cupboard` cli.
 - easily identify which projects have been updated.
 - Customizable actions: publish, bump, etc.
 - Push to both npm, and git with one command.
+- Ability to call a command against multiple projects. e.g:
+	- `cupboard ignore * node_modules` adds node_modules to all .gitignore files.
+	- `cupboard open my-app+another-app` opens the given applications in finder.

 ## To-Do